opentargets/platform-etl-openfda-faers/README.md

 The openFDA drug adverse event API returns data that has been collected from the FDA Adverse Event Reporting System (FAERS), a database that contains information on adverse event and medication error reports submitted to FDA.

-The pipeline supports two output formats (CSV and JSON) which can be specified in the configuration file.
+The pipeline supports three output formats (Parquet, CSV and JSON) which can be specified in the configuration file.
 For Open Targets, both formats are used:

 - CSV: adverse_event in the current pipeline
 - JSON: openfda index in the ETL pipeline